Sex trafficking is the commercial sexual exploitation of children.

 This assumption is based on two facts:

-- 70 – 90% of children who are commercially exploited were sexually abused in a non-commercial manner prior to being commercially exploited.
-Preventing or intervening early in child sexual abuse (CSA) will interrupt the path to CSEC.
+- The National Institute of Justice estimates that 70 – 90% of children who are commercially exploited were sexually abused in a non-commercial manner prior to being commercially exploited.
+Preventing or intervening early in child sexual abuse will interrupt the path to CSEC.
 Evidence suggests it is possible to train adults to successfully prevent and intervene in child sexual abuse.

 Darkness to Light offers a packaged program to prevent and intervene in CSEC.
 It includes Darkness to Light’s two-hour Stewards of Children® training, as well as an additional specific module about CSEC.
 It is available in both an online and facilitator-led format.